pharez25/Audiomata/README.md

 - nested brackets are good as well.
 - the tag must exist in the current instance to work, even with NOT.

 Tags have the following rules:
 - Cannot have spaces on either side nor double spaces in the middle (these are removed automatically).
 - Only numbers, letters, underscores and spaces are allowed.
 - can have any valid character from 1 length.
+- allowing spaces will likely be removed in future (they truly are awful to deal with genreally)

 Operations (Yup you can use Linq to add your own and it was not very nice to program but I made it easy for you : ) ):
 - the operations under the hood use lists of guids (basically ID strings for each track),
 - Prefix only get parsed the rhs as they are meant for single tag set operations the same applies to brackets as they don't implicityl have another side
 - Postfix is for 2 tags and cannot be used in any other way but in between them
 - A group will do everything between it's start and it's end character, then it will perform it's own operation after wards and return.
-- Operation Prescedence goes groups>prefix>postfix and from right to left of the string. you get parsed in by default the lhs (except for prefix) set of tags, the right hand side set of tags and the instance to the qm that called the operation
+- Operation Prescedence goes groups>prefix>postfix and from right to left of the string.
+Right to left shouldn't affect results, but then again a lot of shouldn'ts can never be accounted for. you get parsed in by default the lhs (except for prefix) set of tags, the right hand side set of tags and the instance to the qm that called the operation
-- where an operation cannot be done or yields no results returning an empty list of strings is the most stable solution. **Null may cause a crash**.
+- where an operation cannot be done or yields no results returning an empty list of strings is the most stable solution. **Null may cause a crash** .
+- Finally You may completely overwrite the operation dictionary with your own one or, parse values to be added